There are many health benefits of Chia seeds.

-You can do so many things with chia too, but before we start, here’s an important warning for you (and we are talking from experience here).
+They are so versatile, but before we start, here’s an important warning for you (and we are talking from experience here).

-Make sure your bags of chia seeds are sealed before you pick them up and move them.
+Make sure your bags of seeds are sealed before you pick them up and move them.

 One accidental drop or spill and you could/will be finding chia seeds potentially everywhere for months (even years) in your home, car, workplace and all surrounding areas.